Canadian Open (tennis): National Bank Open

-On February 2, 2021, Tennis Canada announced that National Bank would become the title sponsor of the tournament under a 10-year agreement, renaming it the National Bank Open.
-Rogers remained as the presenting sponsor.
+On February 2, 2021, Tennis Canada announced that National Bank would become the title sponsor of the tournament under a 10-year agreement, with Rogers remaining as presenting sponsor, renaming it the National Bank Open presented by Rogers.

+On March 22, 2024, the ATP Tour announced that the tournament would be expanding to a 12-day format for men, with the draws expanding from 56 to 96 players.